henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 The templates contain placeholders which will be replaced, when building run script for AGS2 menu.
 Following placeholders are used in the templates below:

-- [$RunFile]: Full path to run file, which is usually the selected file.
+- "[$RunFile]": Full path to run file, which is usually the selected file.
-- [$AGS2IndexName]: Index name for AGS2 menu and is the first character of entered AGS2 name.
+- "[$AGS2IndexName]": Index name for AGS2 menu and is the first character of entered AGS2 name.
-- [$AGS2Name]: Entered AGS2 name.
+- "[$AGS2Name]": Entered AGS2 name.
-- [$RunDir]: Path to directory containing run file.
+- "[$RunDir]": Path to directory containing run file.
-- [$RunFileName]: Filename of run file without path.
+- "[$RunFileName]": Filename of run file without path.

 S:AGS2RunPreTemplate template:
 ###